-Side yards are another commonly overlooked space.
+Side yards are a commonly overlooked space.
 With a little planning, you can make something out of the narrowest of spaces.

 This industrious homeowner created a shaded patio in his side yard.
 Made from salvaged slate tiles and accented with garage-sale finds, the new patio is a perfect private getaway filled with personal style.

-Why it works: Using salvaged finds, such as the old bowling balls and dumbbell weights shown here, offers lots of personality without costing a lot of money.
+Why it works: Using salvaged finds, such old bowling balls and dumbbell weights, offers lots of personality without costing a lot of money.

 The long, narrow space made it tough to create one seating area, so the homeowner created two "mini rooms" -- with seating options at the front and the back of the space.
 Hint: Use a screen, such as tall container gardens, to help separate spaces feel even more like distinct rooms.